w3c/aria-practices/draft-labelling-describing.md

 Labeling and Describing

+## Introduction

+An accessible name is a name or a label used to identify the element for users of assistive technology.
+For example, a button’s accessible name can be "OK".

+An accessible description complements the accessible name with a description.
+An accessible description is always optional, and if present it does not need to be as brief as an accessible name.

-## Labels
+## Accessible name

-A label is used as the accessible name for an element.
+### Name from content by default

-For elements with certain roles, the label is taken from the element’s contents by default.
-This can be overridden with a label from the author by using the aria-labelledby or aria-label attributes.
-If the label from the element’s contents is appropriate, then it should not be overridden with those attributes.

-In the following example, a link (with default role "link") gets its label from the element’s contents.
+For elements with certain roles, the accessible name is taken from the element’s contents by default.
+In the following example, a link (with default role "link") gets its accessible name from the element’s contents (“Home”).

 ```
 <a href="/">Home</a>
 ```

+The accessible name can be set explicitly by using the aria-labelledby or aria-label attributes.
+If the accessible name from the element’s contents is already good, then don’t use the aria-labelledby or aria-label attributes.

-The following roles get the label from the contents by default:
+The following roles get the accessible name from the contents by default:

 * button